Convergence to Utility Maximization and the Indifference Hypothesis: Summary and Discussion

 \section{Summary and Discussion}

-Our aim in this study was to conduct a detailed and targeted investigation of behaviour in experimental choices under risk when all decision problems are presented to subjects multiple times (five times, in our case) and in a carefully structured semi-random order.
-The lotteries and decision problems were designed to test subjects' conformity with a variety of ordinal- and expected-utility maximization principles, including ones that pertain to binary menus only and ones that require revealed-preference consistency across binary and/or non-binary menus.
-The data collected from 308 subjects who participated in our free-/non-forced choice experiment in the UK and in Germany allowed us to carry out rather comprehensive and, we hope, illuminating tests of some important questions that are relevant for our understanding of choice under risk, which underpins much of real-world economic decision-making, and for the design of experiments or questionnaires that aim to elicit risk preferences: \begin{enumerate} \item Do subjects learn to maximize ordinal or expected utility as they progress in the experiment, without receiving any feedback or invitations to revise their previous choices? \item Can proper accounting for the possibility of subjects' being indifferent between some lotteries partly explain the often observed choice reversals across different instances where the same menu was presented to them? \item Which principles of utility maximization appear to be the hardest for subjects to learn to conform with? \item What is the relation between cognitive ability and utility maximization or learning thereof? \end{enumerate}
+Our aim in this study has been to conduct a detailed and targeted investigation of behaviour in experimental choices under risk when all decision problems are presented to subjects multiple times (in our case, five) and in a carefully structured semi-random order.
+The lotteries and decision problems were designed to test subjects' conformity with a variety of ordinal- and expected-utility maximization principles, including ones that pertain to binary menus only, as well as ones that require revealed-preference consistency across binary and/or non-binary menus.
+The data collected from 308 subjects who participated in our free-/non-forced choice experiment in the UK and in Germany allowed us to carry out rather comprehensive and, we hope, illuminating tests of some important questions on choice under risk: \begin{enumerate} \item Can proper accounting for the possibility of subjects' being indifferent between some lotteries partly explain the often observed choice reversals across different instances where the same menu was presented to them? \item Do subjects learn to maximize ordinal or expected utility as they progress in the experiment, without receiving any feedback or invitations to revise their previous choices, and without being forced to make active choices? \item Which principles of utility maximization appear to be the hardest for subjects to conform with? \item What is the relation between cognitive ability and utility maximization or learning? \end{enumerate}

+Our analysis pertaining to the first question uncovers that choice reversals between different presentations of the same decision problem may often stem from the decision makers' rational indifference between the respective choice alternatives.
+More specifically, 15\% of all subjects in our sample exhibited behaviour across their 75 decisions that is perfectly consistent with indifference-revealing ordinal utility maximization, with half of them also being perfectly consistent with expected-utility maximization.
+Without testing for the indifference hypothesis, this sizeable proportion of subjects would have been discarded as non-rational.
+While this possibility had been acknowledged in the related literature as early as \cite{davidson-marschak59}, our study appears to be the first to document and quantify it, and does so using a sophisticated combinatorial-optimization method that is freely accessible.